campbell000/blog/content/articles/xenoblade-chronicles-3-review-bloat.md

 <div class="imageContainer">
   <img :src="'/xc3text2.jpeg'"/>
-  <span class="titleImageCaption text--secondary">XC3 devotes a ton of time to side characters, all of who are barely-relevant to the game or its main characters.
-Some could call it "world-building", but given how uninteresting this kind of content is, I'd call it "filler".</span>
+  <span class="titleImageCaption text--secondary">XC3 devotes way too much time to its side characters.
+Some could call it "world-building", but given how uninteresting they are, I'd call it "filler".</span>
 </div>

 Part of the problem, I think, is that <span class="spoiler">most of the events integral to XC3's plot have *already happened* by the time the player picks up a controller.
 Noah has already impregnated Mio a bunch of times and succumbed to the dark side, Melia and Nia have already constructed Origin and left to take naps, and Consul Z as already set his plan in motion for "the endless now".</span>